andrewchristman/andrewchristman.github.io/_portfolio/paperscorer.md

 * If a small number of sheets fail to process, it is usually quicker to grade them manually than troubleshoot.

 ## Student Privacy
 * Student answer sheets may contain confidential student information that is protected by FERPA.
-Make sure to delete the PDF and/or store the PDF/USB drive in accordance with school policy.
+Make sure to delete or store the PDF in accordance with school policy.

 ## Next Steps
-Once the student answer sheets are scanned and uploaded to PaperScorer, you are ready to begin grading.
+Once the student answer sheets are scanned and successfully uploaded to PaperScorer, you are ready to begin grading.